Top of the pageActionset

 Tube Feeding: Living With a Feeding Tube

 Your body needs nutrition to stay strong and help you live a healthy life.
-If you're unable to eat, or if you have an illness that makes it hard to swallow food, you may need a feeding tube.
-The tube is surgically inserted into your stomach and is used to give food, liquids, and medicines into your stomach.
+If you're unable to eat or you have an illness that makes it hard to swallow food, you may need a feeding tube.
+The tube is used to put foods, liquids, and medicines into your stomach.
 You may have the tube for several weeks or months or longer.
 It depends on why you need it.

-- A feeding tube is inserted during a surgery.
-After the surgery, you'll have a 6- to 12-inch tube coming out of your belly.
+- Surgery is used to insert the feeding tube into your stomach.
+After surgery, you'll have a 6- to 12-inch tube coming out of your belly.

-- Foods, liquids, and medicines are given using the tube.
-The food is a mixture (formula) made up of proteins, carbohydrates, fats, vitamins, and minerals.
+- Foods, liquids, and medicines are given through the tube.
+The food is a mixture (formula) that has proteins, carbohydrates, fats, vitamins, and minerals.

 How do you use and care for a feeding tube?

-It's important that the food you use for tube feeding have the right blend of nutrients for you.
+It's important that the food you use for tube feeding has the right blend of nutrients for you.
 And the food needs to be the correct thickness so the tube doesn't clog.
-For most people, a milk shake type of formula that you can buy in a can works best for tube feeding.
+For most people, a liquid formula that you can buy in a can works best for tube feeding.
 Your doctor or dietitian will help you find the right formula to use.

 - Make sure that the tube-feeding formula is at room temperature.